-There’s something that happens in your 20s: whether you want to or not, whether you’re even aware of it—you grow up.
-Everything about your worldview becomes a bit more mature, and this means your style evolves along with it.
+There’s something that happens in your 20s: Whether you want to or not—whether you’re even aware of it—you grow up.
+Everything about your worldview becomes a bit more mature, and your style evolves along with it.

-While much of this evolution happens very naturally, we all have those wardrobe pieces we stubbornly cling to though we probably never wear them (or, at least, we never should.)
-We’re here to help—because when it comes to clothes, every woman can sometimes use a nudge toward adulthood from time to time.
-(After all, as Olivia Wilde put it in her open letter in Glamour on the eve of her 30th birthday, it's the year that officially opens the “Go Be Awesome” stage of life.)
+While much of this evolution happens naturally, we all have those wardrobe pieces we stubbornly cling to, even though we probably never wear them (or, at least, we never should).
+We’re here to help, because when it comes to clothes, every woman can use an occasional nudge toward adulthood from time to time.
+(After all, as Olivia Wilde put it in her open letter in Glamour on the eve of her birthday, 30 is the year that officially opens the “Go Be Awesome” stage of life.)

-We all remember the day of Britney Spears–inspired ultra-low rise jeans.
+We all remember the days of Britney Spears–inspired low-rise jeans.
 They had their moment in the sun, but as we ladies mature and our bodies mature with us, they become less and less a viable option.
-Put them away, instead reaching for a pair of high-waisted trousers or slouchy boyfriend jeans.
+Put them away, and instead reach for a pair of high-waisted trousers or slouchy boyfriend jeans.

-There are certain shoe styles completely inappropriate for women in their 30s to wear; saddle shoes and flat Mary Janes fall on the list.
-They just look a bit immature and creepy on women past a certain age—instead, reach for a sleek pair of slip-on flats.
+There are certain shoe styles completely inappropriate for women in their 30s to wear; saddle shoes and flat Mary Janes fall on this list.
+They just look a bit immature on women past a certain age—instead, reach for a sleek pair of slip-on flats.

-Tube tops were acceptable when you were on the high school marching band practice field, and maybe even into college when you were hitting up fraternity row, but past the age of 30—they’re a total no-no.
+Tube tops were acceptable when you were in high school and maybe even into college when you were hitting up fraternity row, but past the age of 30, they’re usually a no-no.

-The only woman alive who can (and has) worn body-con dresses past the age of 30 is Kim Kardashian.
-For most ladies’ purposes, it’s better to reach for a stylish cocktail dress with a low back and a high hem if you want to turn up the sex appeal for a night on the town.
+The only woman alive who can (and has) worn body-con dresses past the age of 30 is Kim Kardashian West.
+For most ladies, it’s better to reach for a stylish cocktail dress with a low back and a high hem if you want to turn up the sex appeal for a night on the town.

-First things first: past the age of 30, you really should be limiting your fast-fashion consumption to only trendy pieces you don’t want to drop a ton of cash on.
-But if you have other items in your closet from the fast-fashion mega-stores of the world, and you find you never wear them, donate them.
+First things first: Past the age of 30, you really should be limiting your fast-fashion consumption to only trendy pieces you don’t want to drop a ton of cash on.
+But if you have other items in your closet from the fast-fashion mega stores of the world and never wear them, donate them.